zieglerk/python-tutorials/README.md

     +--package matplotlib (Python plotting, object-oriented)
     +--package pandas (Python Data Analysis Library)

 # Setup

 ## Choosing the proper installation candidate

-There are currently two major versions of Python.
-The older Python2 and the newer Python3.
-We use the latter, where the latest stable release is 3.6.5 (as of 28 Mar 2018).
+We use [Python 3](https://www.python.org/) via the [Anaconda distribution](https://www.anaconda.com/).

-## Installation Recipe
+## Installation Recipe (linux)

 1. download the latest (64-bit) Anaconda3-installer from
    http://continuum.io/download and launch it with

 	   $ bash Anaconda3-1.9.1-Linux-x86_64.sh

+2. The installer will then ask ...
-You need to agree to the license agreement and may (optionally) specify a target directory (default is `~/anaconda3`, my choice is `~/local/share/anaconda3`).
+   - for your agreement on the license agreement
+   - for a target directory (this is optional; default is `~/anaconda3`, my choice is `~/local/share/anaconda3`)

-2. the installer then suggests to prepend the path in .bashrc.
-(You may already have this, e.g. via .profile)
+   - to run the `conda init` script to check/set some paths (obviously also optional) and if necessary add them to `.bashrc` (You may already have this, e.g. via .profile)

 3. Next, we'll add three channels to the default one (in this order) :

        $ conda config --add channels conda-forge